Written By: Devin Golden

 Surgery for Pleural Mesothelioma

-Surgical management of malignant pleural mesothelioma is the best option for patients to improve their prognosis.
-The two surgical options for pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).
+Surgery for pleural mesothelioma can remove most or all tumors from the patient’s body and help them beat this cancer.
+The two surgeries for pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).
 The EPP removes the entire affected lung while the P/D surgery preserves this organ.

 Extrapleural Pneumonectomy (EPP)

-Extrapleural pneumonectomy is an aggressive surgical treatment for malignant pleural mesothelioma.
-During EPP, surgeons remove the entire diseased lung.
-During the surgery, the physician will also remove the pleura, part or all of the diaphragm, and the pericardium.
+Extrapleural pneumonectomy (EPP) is an aggressive surgery for malignant pleural mesothelioma.
+During EPP, surgeons remove the entire diseased lung, the lining of the lungs (pleura, part or all of the diaphragm, and the lining of the heart (pericardium).

 Dr. David Sugarbaker perfected EPP.
 Until his death in 2018, he was one of the leading mesothelioma specialists in the country.